 They thought that if they brought snacks to meetings and organised more happy hours, it would solve the problem.

-Some perks are a nice-to-have in the office and can help employees feel appreciated in the moment, but chocolate biscuits and Friday drinks aren't going to help bridge the employee engagement gap alone.
+Some employee benefits are a nice-to-have in the office and can help employees feel appreciated in the moment, but chocolate biscuits and Friday drinks aren't going to help bridge the employee engagement gap alone.
 Employees still had to drag themselves in (on time of course) the next day to work for a boss that did not create the environment where they felt appreciated, respected, or supported.

 So how do employees actually want to be recognised in their work environment and how can you encourage managers to reinforce the positive behaviour?

 As Gregg Lederman, Advisor to Reward Gateway, discusses in his new book “CRAVE: You Can Enhance Employee Motivation in 10 Minutes by Friday™,” in order to improve employee motivation employers must give employees the three things they crave in the workplace.

 The three things employees crave in the workplace: